Back to Insights

 Most companies only engage at step 5.
 The companies that consistently win engage at steps 2 and 3.

-For SLED markets, the timeline is similar but less formalized.
+In practice the timeline is often less formal than the list above suggests.
 A school board might discuss a technology upgrade at a public meeting in January, include it in the annual budget in March, and issue an RFP in September.
 That January board meeting is the earliest signal, and it’s public information if you know where to look.

-Action step: Bookmark the procurement forecast pages for your top 10 target agencies.
-Review them at the start of each fiscal year and add upcoming opportunities to your pipeline tracker.
+Action step: Bookmark the budget and CIP pages for your top 10 target agencies.
+Review them at the start of each fiscal year and add upcoming line items to your pipeline tracker.

-Sources Sought notices and Requests for Information (RFIs) are the government’s way of doing market research before writing an RFP.
-They are not solicitations.
-You cannot win a contract by responding to an RFI.
-But responding to them is one of the highest-leverage activities in government business development.
+A Request for Information (RFI) is an agency’s way of doing market research before writing an RFP.
+It is not a solicitation.
+You cannot win a contract by responding to one.
+But responding is one of the highest-leverage activities in SLED business development.

-Here’s why: when an agency publishes a Sources Sought notice, it is asking industry to describe their capabilities, suggest approaches, and provide pricing guidance.
+Here’s why: when an agency publishes an RFI, it is asking industry to describe their capabilities, suggest approaches, and provide pricing guidance.
 Your response directly influences how the eventual RFP gets written.
 If you describe a capability the agency didn’t know existed, they may write the requirement around it.
-If your pricing structure is different from what they assumed, they may adjust the evaluation criteria.
+Real examples surface constantly, the City of Encinitas, CA posted a local RFI for clean energy solutions in May 2026, and the City of Evanston, IL issued an RFI for multifamily waste programming solutions the same spring, both well ahead of any formal bid.

-Action step: Treat every relevant Sources Sought notice and RFI as a must-respond.
-A common mistake new contractors make is only responding to RFPs.
+Action step: Treat every relevant RFI as a must-respond.
+A common mistake new vendors make is only responding to RFPs.
 By that point, competitors who responded to the RFI already have a relationship with the agency.

 See which agencies are planning purchases in your category right now